Skip to content

 Using the dataset, you can answer questions such as:

-• How many research articles use trust markers?
+• How many research articles use Trust Markers?

-• How does coverage of trust markers differ across publishers, funders and research organisations?
+• How does coverage of Trust Markers differ across publishers, funders and research organisations?

-• If researchers are using trust markers (eg, data availability statements), how many are putting their data in repositories (and which repositories)?
+• If researchers are using Trust Markers (eg, data availability statements), how many are putting their data in repositories (and which repositories)?

 Prerequisites